avinashchavan1/vendingmachine-backend/README.md

 # Vending Machine - Backend

-The vending machine backend is build using REST Framework.
+The vending machine backend is built using REST Framework.
 The backend can have any ingredients and beverages.
-It also stops accepting the orders if the ingredint are not sufficient to dispense the beverage.
+It also stops accepting the orders if the ingredients are not sufficient to dispense the beverage.

 ## Technologies used
 - NodeJs